Propsowicz/Chess-Masterclass/README.md

 #### Tests

 For each Django application proper tests were made.
 The units test was made to check a correctness of executing single methods and classes.
-The integration tests was made to check action of REST - a lot of tests simulated a request from the frontend, saving the data in a test database and sending new data back to the frontend.
+The integration tests was made to check action of REST - a lot of tests simulated a request from the frontend, saving the data in a test database and sending a response with new data back to the frontend.

 ## To do